 A lot of clients are guarded, so it’s going to be hard for them to tell you their problems.
 Your space should feel welcome so your clients won’t need to feel worried, afraid, or unsure.
 Let them feel as if they are just home and confiding with some close friends about what life has been.
 This way, they can trust you with sensitive details, so you know what you have to do to help them get better.

 Some therapeutic spaces are sometimes small rooms that are not used anymore.
 These rooms have no characteristics whatsoever that will allow a client to feel safe and secure.
 In treating a person for mental illness, space, where you will have your sessions, should be somewhere where they can relax and feel safe.
 It shouldn’t be somewhere small and dark or somewhere messy.

 A lot of practitioners often don’t know where to start with designing their space for a more comfortable feel.
 Some just don’t put in effort in developing a room and opt for the typical type of clinic that makes a client a little bit afraid and uncomfortable.
 Some might even go overboard that can be hard on the eyes and makes clients feel even more nervous.

 Make sure that your place feels like home.
 Having all the guidelines mentioned above and following them will make a lot of difference.
 Stay away from dark and too bright colors so it won’t get a bit too much.
 Have colors that are easy on the eyes, warm and inviting so you can have a genuine, comfortable, and fruitful conversation.

 Having to consider your space will not just benefit your client but you as well.
+It works even when you offer online therapy through websites such as BetterHelp.
 If your area can relax your client, so will you.
 This can also help you to think better so you could figure out the best options for the fast recovery of your client.
 This then will let you have more time for yourself, family, and friends.